Most of the training we work on is technical, and in many projects, the desire is to have employees take training weeks before a system goes live.

 Relevance is everything for training.
 In fact, relevance is king in training more than content or anything else.
 If a course or other training isn’t relevant to an employee, they won’t be fully engaged, and it’ll be boring and forgettable.

-Then there’s also the chance that they won’t be invested in the training without proper communication.
+Additionally, there’s also the risk that they may not be invested in the training without proper communication.
 What if they’re assigned training two weeks in advance and aren’t told much about what’s coming?

 Or worse, the training is the first introduction to the tool without first hearing the why.
-To get assigned training and the launch is two weeks off is offputting and makes the training and more seem irrelevant.
+Getting assigned training with a launch two weeks away is off-putting and makes the training and the launch itself seem irrelevant.

 If the training is assigned and the tool launches in two weeks, what’s being trained doesn’t even seem relevant yet.
 If you are assigned training on Monday and the tool is coming on Thursday, that’s pretty relevant, and I’d be a lot more inclined to pay attention.